Faylfire/fragment-enhanced-ai-assistant/README.md

 This is a simple implementation of a concept for 'fragment' or topical entry enhanced chat with history.

-The project is using React with Typescript and Vite along with shadcn and tailwind.
+The project is using React with Typescript and Vite along with Shadcn and tailwind.

+Features:
+- Integration with LMStudio API for AI (openai api)
+- Pull Collection Entries/Fragaments into AI prompt for more detailed and relevant queries
+- Allow for 'Asides' conversations that deviate from the original purpose but still relevant and pulled 'aside' as not to pollute the main conversation
+- A catalog of past chats/conversations

 Initial File Structure: